microsoft/pxt/docs/translate.md

 ### Do I translate those names with special characters in the block strings?

 No, leave the words connected to `$`, `%`, `=`, etc. untranslated.
 These are parameter names and need to remain as they are.
 Also, the `|` is a separator character and is NOT translated.
-In this example, two untranslated strings in Crowdin appear as this:
+In this example, two untranslated strings in Crowdin appear like this:

 ```
 serial|redirect to|TX %tx|RX %rx|at baud rate %rate